Louexes/Louexes.github.io/_portfolio/portfoilo-3.md

 ```

 We begin by generating one episode for the taxi driver who:
-	•	Picks up the passenger when the taxi is at the location of the passenger when they are not yet at the destination;
+    - Picks up the passenger when the taxi is at the location of the passenger and they are not yet at the destination.
-	•	Drops off the passenger in the taxi when reaching the destination;
+    - Drops off the passenger in the taxi when reaching the destination.
-	•	Moves randomly with equal probabilities when finding the passenger or when the passenger is in the taxi (but not yet arriving at destination).
+    - Moves randomly with equal probabilities when finding the passenger or when the passenger is in the taxi (but not yet arriving at the destination).

-First initialize the policy as a dictionary pi_naive .
+First initialize the policy as a dictionary pi_naive.
 Assigning the actions 'Pickup' and 'Dropoff' to the corresponding states.

 ```python
 pi_naive= defaultdict(lambda: np.random.choice(env.action_space))